xTheBHox/15418-f18-nonogram/report/report.md

 ### Parallelism
 Simple solving techniques are applied to a single line (row or column) at a time.
 They read only the constraints for that line, as well as the contents of the cells in the line, and they write only to cells in the line.
 Thus simple solving on either every row or every cell can be done in parallel both computationally, and data-wise.

-Because the results from solving the rows are necessary for solving the columns and vice versa solving rows and columns in parallel together is impractical.
+Because the results from solving the rows are necessary for solving the columns and vice versa, solving rows and columns in parallel is possible but could potentially waste compute resources.

 ### Locality
 There is spatial locality as the simple solver will need to iterate over the lines.
 When the lines are rows this allows us to exploit cache locality, and storing the board in a column major format can allow us to potentially use the same locality for the columns.